Tribal Loans Online

 - Amount: Typically up to 50% of earned wages

-- Term: Will be deducted from your next paycheck
+- Term: Deducted from your next paycheck

 - Cost: No fees or interest (varies by employer)